WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 Wasabi integrates [BIP 38: Password-Protected Private Key](/using-wasabi/BIPs.md#bip-38-password-protected-private-key), which means that the secrets needed to spend the bitcoin are encrypted on the computer.
 If someone has compromised your operating system and hardware and he only has the encrypted secrets, then no bitcoin can be spent by him.
-You need **both** the encrypted secrets, and the password in order to enable the private key which can sign a spending transaction.
+You need **both** the encrypted secrets and the password in order to enable the private key which can sign a spending transaction.
 This means that the password is your last line of defense against anyone who tries to steal your bitcoin.

 ## How are the secrets created